creek-service/creek-kafka/docs/_docs/home.md

 ### `kafka` format

-Creek Kafka comes with an in-built `kafka` serialization format, which supports the standard set of Kafka serializers.
+The `creek-kafka-serde.jar` also comes with an in-built `kafka` serialization format, which supports the standard set of Kafka serializers.
 The serializer handles the following types:

 | Java type    | Serde class               |